Blog

 There is always the possibility that some of your paid visitors like what they see on your site and decide to bookmark it to return at a later date.
 You will eventually lose those people, as well as your organic visitors, if you don’t deliver any content that will hold their interest.
 Simply filling a site with ads and hoping that the extra visitors will deliver an income boost is not a great long-term plan.
 The boost is good, but it should not be used as your sole strategy for growth.

-Posted in Ad Strategies June 26, 2017 (first published February 2016) Was this helpful?
-Yes / No
+Posted in Ad Strategies June 26, 2017 (first published February 2016)

 Related